bsherman/ublue-custom/README.md

 - `just` - Show all tasks, more will be added in the future
 - `just bios` - Reboot into the system bios (Useful for dualbooting)
 - `just changelogs` - Show the changelogs of the pending update
+- `just enable-akmods-custom-secure-boot` - use mokutil to import akmods-custom key for SecureBoot loading of nvidia/xpadneo drivers (must follow steps after reboot to import the key)
+- `just enable-nvidia-drivers` - set kernel boot args to enable nvidia drivers (needs a reboot)
+- `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command
 - Set up distroboxes for the following images:
   - `just distrobox-boxkit`
   - `just distrobox-debian`
   - `just distrobox-opensuse`
   - `just distrobox-ubuntu`
+- Install various flatpak collections:
   - `just setup-flatpaks` - Install a selection of flatpaks (in my case, usually on parents' laptops but not kids')
   - `just setup-media-flatpaks` - Install Audacity, Inkscape, Kdenlive, Krita, and OBS
   - `just setup-other-flatpaks` - Install misc stuff mostly used only by me amongst my family